nex3/nex3.github.io/source/blog/026-seattle-cohost-wake.md

-The last dedicated count we got was fifty-eight, but people kept showing up after that so I believe in the end we had **more than sixty attendees**. {% mention "A friend of mine", name: "Lydia" %} even came up from the Bay Area, shocking everyone there who knew her!
+The last dedicated count we got was fifty-eight, but people kept showing up after that so I believe in the end we had **more than sixty attendees**. {% mention "Lydia" %} even came up from the Bay Area, shocking everyone there who knew her!
 I was completely blown away by this incredible outpouring of love for Cohost.